Register sections

 2. Expand the Registration section of the Register Sections to Atlas panel and

-3. Use the setup, Register, and/or Adjust tools to register the section to the atlas.
-These tools are described in the table above.
+3. Use the Setup, Register, and/or Adjust tools to register the section to the atlas.
+These tools are described in the table below.

 2. If needed, you can repeat any of these steps to further refine the registration.